PringleCPP/Wisp-Terraria-Server/README.md

 # Wisp Terraria Server

 Q: What is this?

 A: Its a terraria server system that doesn't require steam to be installed on the device to use.

 Q: Why should I use this?

 A: If you have an old laptop you can easily put this on a USB drive and send it to your old laptop and then run the server on it for your friends to play.

+Q: How do I get my server IP?

+A: Go to your command prompt and type in "ipconfig" then your IPv4 should be the IP of the server.